Website Manager

 1. Number of Players on Team

-• There are no player callups for this division.
+There is no player callups for this division.

 2. Number of Players in Field at a Time / Batting Order

-• With the exception of the batter, all players for the batting tram must remain in the bench area.
+With the exception of the batter, all players for the batting team must remain in the bench area.
 On-deck batters and the handling of bats are not permitted.

 3. Minimum Playing Time

-• Players cannot play more than 2 consecutive innings in the OF.
+Players cannot play more than 2 consecutive innings in the OF with the following exception:

 4. Pitching Limits